Gereja Sion: Memorial plaques and gravestones

-Musch of the land surrounding Sion Church was originally a graveyard.
+Much of the land surrounding Sion Church was originally a graveyard.
 Many Mardijkers and (mostly low ranking) Company employee were buried in the grounds.
 Currently, only 11 graves are still present in the western grounds of the church as well as a number of heraldric achievement or wapenbord hung in the interior space.

 One of the remaining graves in the western grounds of the church is the grave of Governor General Hendrick Zwaardecroon, made of Coromandel stone and lavish bronze plaque.
 Based on his social status as a governor general, it was unusual for him to buried in a public grave such as Buitenkirk, but this was done in accordance to his own will to be buried among "ordinary people."
 Makam Zwaardecroon adalah salah satu dari tiga makam gubernur jenderal masa VOC yang tidak pernah dipindahkan dari tempat aslinya.
 Adjacent to Zwaadecroon's grave is the grave of a wealthy Mardijker couple Ragel Titise and her husband Titis Anthonijse who hailed from Bengal.
 According to Groll, it is unusual that the couple was able to afford a gravestone that is as elaborate as Zwaadecroon's.

 Inside the building, there is the gravestone of Governor General Carel Reyniersz and his wife Judith Barra van Amstel.
 They donated the lands that would later become Binnenkerk but died before the church was completed.
 They were not buried in Buitenkerk, but when their gravestone was rediscovered in Surabaya on 1922 it was deemed appropriate to store it in Buitenkerk.
 On the walls of the church there are a number of wooden plaques with heraldric achievements of several individuals buried in the churchgrounds.
 One for example belong to Barent Ketel tot Hacfort, a Company commander once stationed in the Coromandel coast.